 Many-to-many De-peering procedure

 The many-to-many De-peering is simply done as the following.
-That is, any PD that intends to de-peer performs the one-to-many de-peering procedure.
+That is, any PD that intends to de-peer performs the one-to-many de-peering procedure as of subclasue 5.5.2.2.

 Access scheme in Peering Period